Finastra/finastra-design-system/CONTRIBUTING.md

 ## <a name="questions"></a> Asking Questions

-At the moment we only have a Microsoft Teams' channel dedicated to questions.
-If you're not part of the organization, you can still send your questions by mail to [UXG - Questions](206630c8.finastra.com@emea.teams.ms).
+Should you have any questions or concerns, just submit a new GitHub Discussion.
+Before doing so, review the already answered topics to minimize duplicates.

 ## <a name="issues"></a> Issues and Bugs

-If you discover a bug along your way, you can help by filling a Github issue.
+If you discover a bug along your way, start by filling a GitHub Issue.
 Before submitting it, please consider the following steps:

-- Check you are using the latest version
+- Check you are using the latest version of the repository
 - Make sure the bug is not already covered in the list of open issues
 - Reproduce the issue in a live editor like [StackBlitz](https://stackblitz.com/) or [CodePen](https://codepen.io/)
 - Take screenshots if it's a UI issue
 - Provide the informations requested in the [bug report template](https://github.com/finastra/finastra-design-system/issues/new?template=bug_report.md)

-Then the process of reviewing, planning and hopefully fixing your issue will start.

 ## <a name="features"></a> Feature Requests

-You experienced frustation when trying to achieve some design using the theme?
-You identified some components that could help other developpers?
+Have you experienced frustration when trying to achieve a design using the theme?
+Have you identified components that could help other developers?
 Open a GitHub [feature request](https://github.com/finastra/finastra-design-system/issues/new?template=feature_request.md)

-You will be requested to fill a form, describing clearly and concisely your problem.
-We will discuss your suggestion to understand the need and optimize the solution.

 ## <a name="submit"></a> Submission Guidelines

+All code submissions require review, this is done through GitHub Pull Requests.
 Before creating a new pull request please make sure there is no related ongoing work by searching the [GitHub issues](https://github.com/finastra/finastra-design-system/issues) and [Github PRs](https://github.com/finastra/finastra-design-system/pulls) as well.
 If you find something similar, join the discussion and consider contributing to it.
-If nothing match your search, then create a new issue accordingly ([Issues and Bugs](#issues), [Feature Requests](#features)).
-When your issue is validated and you are assigned to it, you can start with those simple steps:

-- Fork the repository by cliking the Fork button in the top right corner.
+- Fork the repository by clicking the Fork button in the top right corner.
 - Go to your repository and clone your fork

 ```sh